adamyi/notes_to_keep/README.md

 * It doesn't upload any photos, attachments, etc. to Google Keep.
 It uploads text, and only text.
 * Might throw an exception if user already has some labels in Google Keep.
 (See https://github.com/kiwiz/gkeepapi/issues/24 for more info) Current work-around is to remove those labels.
-* It doesn't shorten the title, so in some extreme cases Google back-end might throw a 500.
-But for most of your notes (almost all), it's gonna be just fine.
+* It doesn't shorten the title, so in some extreme cases Google back-end might throw a 500 (also 500 for some other situations like certain special characters that Google doesn't support).
+But for most of your notes (almost all), it's gonna be just fine (2 in my 2000+ notes went wrong).

 ## Contribute
 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.